jugonzal/lectures/w3d3-ajax/README.md

 Also you can use the `jQuery.get()`, `jQuery.getJSON()`, `jQuery.post()` calls, but they are just helper functions that call `jQuery.ajax` behind the scenes.

 The jQuery documentation is usually very good, so you should learn to navigate the various ways to use [ajax from jQuery](http://api.jquery.com/jquery.ajax/)

+During the lecture we had "the talk" about Promises.
+This [Introduction to Promises](https://developers.google.com/web/fundamentals/primers/promises) from Google may be a good place to read about them, particularly in the context of using them with AJAX.

+We also talk about the security implications of using AJAX.
+The correct way to look for information about this topic is [AJAX CORS](https://stackoverflow.com/questions/5750696/how-to-get-a-cross-origin-resource-sharing-cors-post-request-working) or _cross origin resource sharing_.

 Cheers.